YinJC/uk-tex-faq/FAQ-linenos.md

----
-layout: page
-title: Including line numbers in typeset output
+# Including line numbers in typeset output
----

 For general numbering of lines, there are two packages for use with LaTeX, [`lineno`](http://ctan.org/pkg/lineno) (which permits labels attached to